ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/11-priority-queues.md

 ### ADT for priority queues

-In [chapter @sec:priority-queues-and-heaps], we will see how to implement a priority queue so that both adding and removing the minimum take $O(\log n)$ time.
+In [Chapter @sec:priority-queues-and-heaps], we will see how to implement a priority queue so that both adding and removing the minimum take $O(\log n)$ time.

     interface PriorityQueue of T extends Collection: